Reading at our school

 In KS1 it is normal for a child to re-read the same book several times until the teacher is confident they fully understand the book.
-Comprehension is vital at this age and our guided reading sessions focus on not only word reading but comprehension and prosody.
+Comprehension is vital at this age and our practise reading sessions focus on not only word reading but comprehension and prosody.

 Once children have reached the National expectation in phonics, they begin a more formal approach to English lessons.
 This programme of teaching follows on from the pace and passion needed in phonics to continue to make outstanding readers by developing comprehension skills, fostering a love of reading and becoming accomplished writers.
 Interventions continue with our 7+ reading books for children who need further support.